wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

    proposal](https://github.com/WebAssembly/exception-handling) adds
    special support for one kind of non-local control flow abstraction, namely, exception handlers.
-Exceptions must continue to work in the presence of typed continuations and vice versa.  not obstruct
+Exceptions must continue to work in the presence of typed continuations and vice versa.

- * **Preserve Wasm invariants of legacy code**: The proposal must preserve backwards compatibility with existing Wasm code.
-In particular, this means that the presence of typed continuations must not break invariants of existing code, e.g. code that expects to be executed once must not suddenly be executed twice.
+ * **Preserve Wasm invariants of legacy code**: The proposal must be backwards compatibile with existing Wasm code.
+In particular, this means that the presence of typed continuations should not break invariants of existing code, e.g. code that expects to be executed once should not suddenly be executed twice.

 ## Proposal